dividedbyzeroco/enforce-js/readme.md

 - 'any value'

 ## Rules
 Additional rules can help further validate a supplied variable.
-If the below rules do not meet the requirements of what may be needed, you may use the `and matches REGEXP` rule in order to fill the gap.
+If the below rules do not meet the requirements of what may be needed, you may use the `and matches REGEXP` rule in order to fill the gap, or you can try [Extending Rules](#extending-rules).

 - 'with `MIN` to `MAX` characters' (MIN: number, MAX: number)
 - 'with `MIN` or more characters' (MIN: number)